 Visit Assos Kefalonia

-After our stay in Fiscardo we headed south, planning to stop and explore a village 20 km away on the west coast.
-We’d heard a lot about Assos Kefalonia and we weren’t disappointed.
+After our stay in Fiscardo we headed south, planning to stop and explore Assos village 20 km away on the west coast.
 The little car park was full but the waterside village was quiet and serene.

 We sat in the sunshine at the water’s edge looking out over the pretty, almost circular bay.
 Salad with a hunk of feta, olives, a beer, traditional music wafting out of a taverna kitchen: it was the perfect Greek island afternoon.
 Up on the hillside, thickly wooded with pine and cypress, are the remains of a 15th century Venetian castle.
-Friends tell me it’s a lovely walk up, with fabulous views.
+It’s a lovely walk up, with fabulous views.

 See Myrtos Beach

-The biggest name beach on Kefalonia is world-famous Myrtos.
-A silverly curve of sand and pebbles, it is lapped by the bluest of blue Ionian seas and sheltered by steep cliffs.
-It’s a long way down to the beach so best to make a day of it, though strong currents mean it’s not the best for families.
+About 10 km south of Assos is world-famous Myrtos, the superstar beach on Kefalonia.
+A silverly curve of sand and pebbles, it lies at the foot of limestone cliffs and is lapped by turquoise waters.
+It’s a long way down to the beach so plan to make a day of it, though strong currents mean it’s not the best for families.
 Or simply pull over at the stopping place on the coast road and drink in that breathtaking view.

 South of Myrtos lies Agia Kyriaki bay, another fabulous Kefalonia beach.
-This is a long shingly strand with umbrellas, sunbeds and a taverna with a good reputation.
+This is a long shingly strand with reasonably priced umbrellas and sunbeds and a taverna with a good reputation.
 It’s one of the less well-known beaches on Kefalonia, accessible from both Argostoli and Lixouri.
 Good place to watch the sunset too.

 Holidays in Kefalonia: east coast

-On the east side of the island the town of Sami is the second largest port after Argostoli.
-But it is Antisamos bay nearby that’s the real star.
-You’ll spot this famous Kefalonia beach in the film of Captain Corelli’s Mandolin.
-It has that signature eye-catching combo of lush green hillsides, pale pebbles and azure water.
+On the east side of the island is Antisamos beach which appeared in the film of Captain Corelli’s Mandolin.
+Its eye-catching combination of lush green hillsides, pale pebbles and azure water make it a star attraction.
+The town of Sami nearby is the second largest port after Argostoli.

-Sami is also a good base from which to see the Melissani underground lake and the Drogarati caves.
-These are both very popular things to do on Kefalonia.
+Sami is also a good base from which to see the Melissani underground lake, also called the cave of the nymphs, and the Drogarati cave.
+Visiting these beautiful natural rock formations are popular things to do on Kefalonia.

-The middle of the day is a good time to visit Melissani.
+The middle of the day is a good time to visit Melissani cave.
 You can take a short boat ride onto the lake as sunlight streams in through an opening in the roof of the cavern.

 Nearby, the Drogarati caves have stalagmites, stalactites and such good acoustics that concerts are held there.